 This chicken will conjure up thoughts of sunshine, grass skirts, and fresh island flavors.
-If you like coconut-flavored foods, this recipe is calling your name.
-We love the trick of poking the breasts with a fork to ensure the marinade seeps in.
+If you like pineapple-flavored foods, this recipe is calling your name.
+If you're looking to turn up the heat, add a teaspoon of Sriracha (it's our fave).

 So simple yet so tasty, this marinade will keep chicken breasts juicy while grilling.
 Who knew that brown sugar, vinegar, oil, and soy sauce could produce something this good?

 We couldn’t write a list of chicken recipes without mentioning chicken salad!
 The secret ingredients in this version are our dear friends Greek yogurt and avocado.
 Lime juice and cilantro give a fresh, light taste.
-Eat it on its own or in a wrap (as pictured above).
+Eat it on its own or in a wrap.

 While the chicken marinates for 20 minutes, toss together this creamy-crunchy salad.
 While the chicken cooks, the flavors in the salad meld, coming together for one healthy, hearty main course.
 The next day, throw leftovers in a wrap for a new spin on lunch.

 Balsamic vinaigrette pairs perfectly with superfood strawberries, and acts as the star in this light salad.
-(Optional) bacon and pecans add a little crunch, and goat cheese gets sprinkled on top for a meal that’s as nice to look at as it is to eat.
+(Optional pecans add a little crunch, and feta cheese gets sprinkled on top for a meal that’s as nice to look at as it is to eat.

 Forget fast food sandwiches—this homemade version tastes just as good and is ridiculously easy to make.
 Feel free to skip the accompanying slaw—or use plain Greek yogurt in place of the mayo if you want a healthier side.

 Just when you thought grilled cheese couldn’t get any better, this recipe came along.
-Gooey cheddar and barbecued breasts turn a childhood favorite into an adult classic.
+Gooey pepper jack and barbecued breasts turn a childhood favorite into an adult classic.
 Use a pan or Foreman grill if you can’t get to an outdoor grill—the chicken will still be delicious.